Find a cheaper price we'll beat it by 10%

 AED & CPR training

-Wound care is another important facet of First Aid.
-You’ll learn correct bandaging techniques to manage cuts, sprains, burns and bites, as well as injuries to bones, muscles and joints.
+Another important facet of First Aid that you’ll learn is proper wound care.
+You’ll learn correct bandaging techniques to manage injuries to bones, muscles and joints, as well as cuts, sprains, burns and bites.

 Not Breathing, Choking

-You’ll learn to check the breathing of a casualty and clear the airway if called for.
-You’ll be shown important First Aid techniques to use when someone is choking, whether infant or adult.
+You’ll learn the correct approach to manging the airway of an injured or ill person — infant or adult.
+Along with checking their breathing and clearing the airway if called for, you’ll be shown important First Aid techniques to use when someone is choking.
 You’ll also learn the appropriate First Aid for managing an asthma or anaphylaxis attack.

-You’ll learn how to properly treat a person who’s been poisoned, whether the toxin was injected by needle or fang, inhaled, or ingested.
+You’ll learn how to care for a person who’s been poisoned, whether the toxin was injected by needle or fang, inhaled, or ingested.

 Unexpected medical emergencies

 Emergencies can happen in the home, the workplace, or when you’re out and about.
-With your First Aid training, you’ll be ready for the kind of action that saves lives.
+With your First Aid training, you’ll be ready for the kind of action that can save lives.

-Learning First Aid will enable you to identify and address risks in your surroundings, whether in familiar or unfamiliar environments.
+Learning First Aid will enable you to quickly identify and address risks in your surroundings — whether this is in familiar or unfamiliar environments.

-First Aid training prepares you to take action in a medical emergency.
-With the right mindset, you’ll waste no time using the appropriate tools and techniques to provide First Aid to an injured or ill person until the arrival of professional medical help.
+First Aid training will prepare you to take action confidently in a medical emergency.
+You’ll have the benefit of approaching the situation with the right mindset.
+And you’ll waste no time using the appropriate tools and techniques to provide First Aid to the casualty, until the arrival of professional medical help.

-First Aid training improves your employment prospects and will help you achieve your career aspirations.
+First Aid training will improve your employment prospects and will help you achieve your career aspirations.
 Your CV will be enhanced by the addition of a Statement of Attainment in First Aid.

-Not only is First Aid certification viewed positively by employers, in many industries, First Aid certification is a priority requirement.
+Not only is First Aid certification a priority requirement in many industries, First Aid certification is viewed positively by all employers.

 Your e-Learning assessment is a series of True or False and multiple-choice questions.
-It requires you to do some reading from your PDF First Aid manual.
+It requires you to do some reading from your PDF First Aid eBook.

 The deadline to submit your e-Learning assessment is 11:59pm the night before the day of your scheduled face-to-face training.

-Then, the same day as you successfully complete that final part of your First Aid course, Your Statement of Attainment will be emailed to you.
+Once you successfully complete your First Aid course, Your Statement of Attainment will be emailed to you the same day.